borisbordeaux/AutoFrac2DCLI/README.md

 All lines after the `p` are the definition of the position of the control points.
 A line starting by `#` is ignored, hence can be used as a comment.

-A face definition if separated in 4 parts by ` / `.
+A face definition is separated in 4 parts by ` / `.
 The parts are the following:

 - a list of edges with a form of `X_n_d`, `X` being either `B` or `C` for Bézier or Cantor, `n` being the number of subdivision, and `d` being the delay of the edge subdivision.
 - 3 edges that are the adjacency edge, the lacuna edge, and the mid-Cantor edge.
 They are used by the subdivision algorithm.